 Foreign Currency ETFs

-Like foreign ETFs, a commodity ETF can also be used to gain international exposure or hedge foreign risk in a portfolio.
+Most investors think that commodities are general or domestic investments, but that’s not the case.
+Like foreign ETFs, you can use a commodity ETF to gain worldwide exposure or hedge foreign risk in a portfolio.